aurelia/aurelia/docs/user-docs/app-basics/scope-and-binding-context.md

 The example above updates the `message` property of the binding context in every 1 second.
 As Aurelia is also observing the property, the interpolated output is also updated after every 1 second.
-Note that as the `scope.bindingContext` above points to the `this`, updating `this.message` like that way has same effect.
+Note that as the `scope.bindingContext` above points to the `this`, updating `this.message` like that way has the exact same effect.

 As the next example, we change the property in both binding context and override context.